adaltas/node-nikita/packages/docker/src/tools/execute.coffee.md

           description: """
           Expected code(s) returned by the command, int or array of int, default to 0.
           """
+        'docker':
+          type: 'object'
+          properties:
+            'boot2docker':
+              type: 'boolean'
+              default: false
+              description: """
+              Whether to use boot2docker or not.
+              """
+            'compose':
+              type: 'boolean'
+              description: """
+              Use the `docker-compose` command instead of `docker`.
+              """
+            'machine':
+              type: 'string'
+              description: """
+              Name of the docker-machine, required if using docker-machine.
+              """
+          description: """
+          Isolate all the parent configuration properties into a docker property, used when providing and cascading a docker configuration at a global scale.
+          """
       required: ['command']
       additionalProperties: false